 Shipping an Excavator Using Open Air Transport Methods

-The most recommended way to ship an excavator is usually some form of open air transport.
-Due to the complexity, weight and size of an excavator, this is often the only way to have it transported.
-However, open air methods are known for their cost efficiency and ability to see through safe deliveries.
+If you have any questions about shipping heavy machinery like excavators, there are a few tips you should know.
+The most recommended way to ship an excavator is usually through some form of open-air transportation, like a flatbed trailer.
+Due to the size, weight, and complexity of an excavator, it is often the only viable option for transportation.
+Open-air methods can help save you money and are known for their ability to ensure safe deliveries.

-Before the excavator ships off with the transport company, make sure it is prepared properly.
-Normally, a transport service will ask the machine is clean, drained of fluids, and that any protruding or loose items are removed.
-This preparation only helps lessen the risks involved with the transport, protecting the excavator and those caring for its transport even safer.
-Following these requirements also makes it easier to file an insurance claim through the transporter should there be an issue during the transport.
+If you're shipping a New Holland, Doosan, Caterpillar, Hitachi tractor, excavator digger, cart excavator, or backhoe, make sure it is properly prepared before loading to the shipping vessel.
+Usually, the transport service will ask you to clean the machine, drain its fluids, and remove any protruding or loose items.
+This preparation helps reduce transportation risks, ensuring that the shipped freight and those caring for its transport are safe.
+Following these requirements makes it easier to file an insurance claim through the transporter should there be an issue during transport.

 Excavator Haulers And Shippers Near You